andriel300/Etche-a-Sketch/README.md

 - Changing CSS styles of DOM elements using style.
 - Listening to mouse events such as `mousedown`, `mouseup`, and `mouseenter`.
 - Removing event listeners using `removeEventListener`.

+## Conclusion

+In conclusion, this project was a good exercise to improve my JavaScript event listeners and DOM manipulation skills.
+The project helped me to understand how to manipulate the DOM and handle user events to create an interactive browser-based application.